nobl9/terraform-provider-nobl9/docs/resources/direct_splunk.md

 # nobl9_direct_splunk (Resource)

 Splunk provides software for searching, monitoring, and analyzing machine-generated data via a Web-style interface.
-Nobl9 connects with Splunk to collect SLI measurements and compare them to SLO targets.
+Nobl9 connects to Splunk for SLI measurement collection and comparison with SLO targets.

 For more information, refer to [Splunk Direct | Nobl9 Documentation](https://docs.nobl9.com/Sources/splunk#splunk-direct).